 Sneak more veggies into your day with this sweet + creamy strawberry banana smoothie recipe.
 Loaded with nutrient-rich cauliflower and vibrant strawberries, this healthy veggie-packed smoothie works well as a filling breakfast or healthy mid-morning snack.
-Let’s talk about how to make a strawberry banana smoothie that everyone will love, and hope that the blender can keep up with the demand for this delicious treat!

-Using veggies in a smoothie
+Using Veggies in a Smoothie

 First I wanna talk about the cauliflower in the room.
 If you already read the ingredients for this smoothie and that one threw you off, don’t fear!
-I know adding cauliflower to a fruit smoothie might sound odd, but it is a super mild veggie that adds nutrition + creaminess.
+I know adding cauliflower to fruit smoothies might sound odd, but it is a super mild veggie that adds nutrition + creaminess.

 When using frozen cauliflower, I don’t even notice the flavor of it in my smoothie!
 While using fresh can produce a different taste, this smoothie tastes like bananas and strawberries all the way.

-I often throw veggies in my smoothies like carrot, sweet potato, cauliflower, leafy greens, cabbage, and celery.
+I often throw veggies in my smoothies like carrot, sweet potato, cauliflower, leafy greens, cabbage and celery.
 They each provide a whole host of health benefits, as well as blend seamlessly into smoothies with a variety of other ingredients.
-Try tossing one of these vegetables into your next smoothie, and then let me know how it worked out!

 This smoothie is even easier to blend up than a traditional green smoothie, because you don’t need to blend the liquid and leafy greens first.
 Just toss all the ingredients into your blender and blend!
-A high powered blender will break down the chia seeds as well as the strawberry seeds.
+A high-powered blender will break down the chia seeds as well as the strawberry seeds.

 If you want to make this smoothie a little lower in sugar, then swap the measurements for the banana and cauliflower.
 Using 1/2 a banana and 1 cup of cauliflower will lower the sugar by 5 grams.